oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Applications may use any internal information representation that exhibits the characteristics defined in [Table 3-1](#table-3-1-jadn-types).
 Serialization rules define how to represent instances of each type using a specific format.
 Several serialization formats are defined in this section.
 In order to be usable with JADN, serialization formats defined elsewhere must:
 * Specify an unambiguous serialized representation for each JADN type
 * Specify how each option applicable to a type affects serialized values
-* Specify any value constraints defined for that format
+* Specify any validation requirements defined for that format

 ## 4.1 JSON Serialization